Cavorter/cavort/content/posts/2002-02-12-luna-ticks-is-a-really-wonderful-page-put-together.md

 - General

 ---
-<a href="http://www.the-indigestible.com/specials/moon.htm">Luna Ticks</a> is a really wonderful page put together to debunk the "We never landed on the moon" myths that fly about occasionally.
+[Luna Ticks](http://www.the-indigestible.com/specials/moon.htm) is a really wonderful page put together to debunk the "We never landed on the moon" myths that fly about occasionally.
 Highly recommended.